History of Montgomery County, Maryland: Home rule

 In 1948, by a vote of 17,809 in favor and 13,752 against, voters approved a charter for a "Council-Manager" form of government, making Montgomery County the first home-rule county in Maryland.
 The charter created an elected seven-member County Council with the power to pass local laws.
 All seven Council Members would be elected at-large by all county residents.
 Five would have to live in five different residence districts, while the other two could live anywhere within the county.
 The Council would serve as both the legislative and executive functions of the county.
 Council members would elect one of their own to serve as president of the Council.
 The charter also authorized the hiring of a county manager, the top administrative official, who could be dismissed by the Council after a public hearing.
 The charter created a department of public works, department of finance, and office of the county attorney, while it abolished the positions of county treasurer and police commissioner.
 The first County Council was elected in 1949.

+In 1958, the county enacted an urban renewal ordinance requiring all homes to have water and sewage lines.
+The policy displaced at least 112 households in the historically Black community of Emory Grove.